exevil/Keys-For-Sketch/README.md

 * Preferences window integration
 * Intuitive lightning-fast UI
 * Modern Sketch v45 plugin updating system support

+## Usage
+1. Open Sketch Preferences (⌘+,)
+1. Select `Keys` tab
+1. Choose menu item for shortcut redefinition
+1. Click on its shortcut or on `...` on the right side
+1. Press new short
+1. Resolve conflicts if needed
+1. Enjoy

 ## FAQ
 #### — Where can I see the changelog?